Christopher Bauder

-Christopher Bauder (born 1973 in Stuttgart) is a German interaction designer and media artist who lives and works in Berlin.
+Christopher Bauder (born 1973) is a German artist focused on large-scale art installations and lighting designs.
+He is based in Berlin.
 His projects focus on the translation of bits and bytes into objects and environments and vice versa.
 Space, object, sound, light, and interaction are the key elements of his work.

 Biography

-Christopher Bauder started creating large-scale spatial art installations and lighting design after finishing his studies in the Digital Media Class at the Berlin University of the Arts.
+Born 1973 in Stuttgart, Bauder started creating large-scale spatial art installations and lighting design after finishing his studies in the Digital Media Class at the Berlin University of the Arts.
 His projects focus on the translation of bits and bytes into objects and environments and vice versa.
 Space, object, sound, light, and interaction are the key elements of his work.

-In 2004 he founded the multidisciplinary art and design studio WHITEvoid as a necessity to realize his large scale art and design pieces and environments.
+In 2004, he founded the multidisciplinary art and design studio WHITEvoid as a necessity to realize his large scale art and design pieces and environments.
 The studio is composed of specialists in interaction design, media design, product design, interior architecture, and electronic engineering.